 If you want a sunflower that will bloom repeatedly with one sowing, go for a branching variety.
 This type will need more space in the garden, but the benefit is many blooms per plant, so it’s a trade-off.
 Plus, branching sunflowers have greater variety in color and bloom type, so they are a great option.

 Read this post, The Best Sunflowers For Cutting (Grown By Flower Farmers) to get more suggested varieties for your flower garden.

 My favorite variety: The yellow center and pale yellow petals are a great contrast to the traditional golden-orange petals and brown center of a variety like ProCut Orange (which I grow, too).
 Beware that the bugs like these light colors, too, so pick the sunflowers when the petals just start to crack open.

-Snapdragon: A spiky element
+9. Snapdragon: the spiky element

 Why this flower?

 Okay, let me get this out of the way.
 Snapdragon seeds are a pain to handle.